tomi20v/strider-ssh-deploy/README.md

 **Note on _Transfer bundle?_ flag**

-Currently, "bundling" is provided by npmd-pack which turns a directory into a tarball for npm, this happens to work pretty nicely for any project, not just node.js projects.
-Anyway it is npmd-pack that is respecting the .gitignore file.
-You can see it being used in bundler.js line 12.
+Currently, "bundling" is provided by npm-pack which turns a directory into a tarball for npm, this happens to work pretty nicely for any project, not just node.js projects.
+Anyway it is npm-pack that is respecting the `.npmignore` file. *Additionally* and **most importantly**, if no `.npmignore` file is found, the `.gitignore` file is used!

 Simply remember that with _Transfer bundle?_ flag enable all files and folder listed in your `.gitignore` **will not be transfered**.
 Check [this](https://github.com/Strider-CD/strider-ssh-deploy/issues/17) issue for more information.

+If you want to work around this issue, create an empty `.npmignore` file in your project.

 [dev-dep-img]: https://david-dm.org/Strider-CD/strider-ssh-deploy/dev-status.svg